-During his playing days, Sehwag achieved notoriety for his swashbuckling style – be it when he faced the first ball or approached a milestone.
+During his cricketing career, Sehwag achieved notoriety for his swashbuckling style – be it when he faced the first ball or approached a milestone.
 Just ask Pakistan or Saqlain Mushtaq, in particular, as he brought up his maiden triple century and first by any Indian batsman at Multan in 2004.
 While batting on 295, Sehwag smashed Saqlain for a six to leave everyone awestruck.
 With that, he had become the first batsman to reach 300 with a six.
 He finished with 309 runs and earned himself the nickname ‘Sultan of Multan’ for his knock.
 It must be pointed out here that Sehwag had tried reaching his maiden double century, against Australia, just four innings prior with a six but was dismissed for 195.
 Once bitten, never shy is something that applies to Sehwag!

 He topped his 309 runs four years later against South Africa when he scored 319 runs at the MA Chidambaram Stadium in Chennai.
 With his second triple century, he joined Don Bradman and Brian Lara with most triple tons.
 Later Chris Gayle, too, would reach the record.

 Another record that sets Sehwag apart from the rest is, then, quickest scores in limited over matches.
-He became the fastest ODI centurion for India in 2009 and second fastest ODI double centurion overall in 2011.
-By taking 60 balls to complete his hundred against New Zealand at Hamilton in 2009, Sehwag went past Mohammad Azharuddin’s record of fastest century by an Indian which had been established in 1988 and taken 62 balls.
+He became the fastest ODI centurion for India in 2009 and the second-fastest ODI double centurion overall in 2011.
+By taking 60 balls to complete his hundred against New Zealand at Hamilton in 2009, Sehwag went past Mohammad Azharuddin’s record of the fastest century by an Indian which had been established in 1988 and taken 62 balls.
 Current captain Virat Kohli broke Sehwag’s record in 2013 when he took just 52 balls to reach the figure in Australia.

 Of the six batsmen in the world to have hit a double century in ODIs, Sehwag’s name appears third in the list.
 With his 219 runs against the West Indies in 2011, scored in just 149 balls, Sehwag once again showed what he can do with the bat.
-His double century, however, took just 140 balls for the second fastest double ton.
+His double century, however, took just 140 balls for the second-fastest double ton.
 No biggie for Viru!